hybridgroup/gocv/README.md

 This package uses a C-style wrapper around the OpenCV 3 C++ classes to avoid having to deal with applying SWIG to a huge existing codebase.

-The go-opencv3 mappings are intended to match as close as possible to the original OpenCV project structure, to make it easier to find where to add further support.
+The GoCV mappings are intended to match as close as possible to the original OpenCV project structure, to make it easier to find where to add further support.

 For example, the [OpenCV `videoio` module](https://github.com/opencv/opencv/tree/master/modules/videoio) wrappers can be found in this project in the `videoio.*` files.